The Top Things to do in Grenada (map included)

 All in all, there are seemingly no rules of the road.
 Despite all of that, it’s not that hard to get around.

-If only in for the day on a cruise ship or not a comfortable driver, this is an easy option, but not the most cost effective.
+If only in for the day on a cruise ship or if you’re not a comfortable driver, taxis are an easy option, but not the most cost effective.
 There are hundreds of drivers so it’s not hard to get a ride.

 Most of the taxi drivers also do tours.
 And remember, the farther you get away from St. George’s, the worse the roads, both condition and lack of road signs.

 We hired a taxi for $30 US/hour to take us to the rain forest.
-It was a challenging drive, the roads narrowing for only 1 car in parts and I was happy to not have to reverse backwards on a curvy mountain road.
+It was a challenging drive, the roads narrowing for only 1 car in parts and we were happy to not have to reverse backwards on a curvy mountain road.

 “Bus” is a generous term as they are merely large vans, but they will pick you up almost anywhere on the road.

 We did not use the bus, but a local friend said it was incredibly affordable.

 You just wave at the van and they’ll pick you up.